St. George's Chapel, where Prince Philip is laid to rest | DW | 16.04.2021

 This article was translated from German.

-Corrections from April 20, 2021: The article was corrected to specify that the Royal Vault at St. George's Chapel is not Prince Philip's final resting place.
-His remains will be buried in the Royal Burial Ground at Frogmore after Queen Elizabeth II's death.
+Corrections from April 20, 2021: The article was corrected to specify that Prince Philip's remains will be buried in the Royal Burial Ground at Frogmore after Queen Elizabeth II's death.
 We apologize for the error.